 Essential oils for pregnancy, labor and postpartum are a natural way to care for your body during this important time.
 This post is everything you need to know about essential oils for pregnancy, labor and postpartum care.

 *Before you read this post, please see our disclaimer at the bottom of this post.
 This post is written based off my personal experiences and incorporates information from Young Living.
-Please seek medical advice from a medical professional for essential oil use during pregnancy.
-Thank you!
+Please seek medical advice from a medical professional for essential oil usage because I am not a doctor.

 It’s no secret that I am obsessed with essential oils!
-It is my preferred way of taking care of myself and family and keeping us healthy, supporting our body systems and promoting overall wellness.
+It is my preferred way of taking care of myself and family and keeping us healthy.
+Essential oils also support our body systems and promote overall wellness.

-Young Living essential oils are not perfume or cosmetic grade oils that are for topical use only, but 100% pure, therapeutic grade oils that can be used internally, topically and aromatically.
+Young Living essential oils are not perfume or cosmetic grade oils that are used solely for topical use.
+They are 100% pure, therapeutic grade oils that can be used internally, topically and aromatically.
 They are the only oils I trust, especially when it comes to pregnancy, infants and children.

 Essential Oils & Pregnancy